How to Apply

 Loma Linda University Health Education Consortium Program - Child and Adolescent Psychiatry Fellowship is a two-year ACGME approved training program.
 We offer four incoming positions each year to qualified candidates.
-To be eligible in applying, you must have three years completion of general psychiatry residency training in an ACGME-approved program as well as passing score on steps I, II, & III of your USMLE exam.
-For further requirement questions, please contact our administrative program coordinator.
+To be eligible in applying, you must have three years completion of general psychiatry residency training in an ACGME-approved program as well as passing score on steps I, II, & III of your USMLE or COMLEX exam.
+For further requirement questions, please click on the link Elgibility Requirements.

 Our programs mission is to train competent clinicians to become excellent and skilled within the field of child and adolescent psychiatry.
 Being a Loma Linda University Program, we strive to represent the values, “To Make Man Whole”.
 With this mission, our training program invests in cultural, emotional, physical, and spiritual needs of our patients and trainees.